 If you've been blogging for any amount of time, you've probably heard that Pinterest can be a great traffic source for your blog.
-But if you're not seeing that success, it's probably because you're not using keywords the right way.
-This is how to use keywords on Pinterest, how to add keywords to Pinterest pins, how to find keywords for Pinterest, and how to do Pinterest keyword research.
+But if you're not seeing that success, it's probably because you're not using Pinterest keywords the right way.
+This guide will help you learn where to put keywords on Pinterest, how to add keywords to Pinterest pins, how to find keywords for Pinterest, and how to do Pinterest keyword research.

 A keyword is a word that people search for on Pinterest (also on Google, but we're just talking about Pinterest here).